Shopify Marketing: Tips for Promoting Your Store

 11. Use Third-Party Apps to Reach Your Goals

 Shopify marketing features can be expanded and customized in any imaginable way through proprietary and third-party apps.
-The Shopify app store offers over 900 marketing and advertising-related apps, some of which we already introduced here.
+The Shopify app store is unbeatable when comparing Squarespace or BigCommerce vs Shopify, offering over 900 marketing and advertising-related apps.

 There are some precautions to be taken when adding apps to your Shopify store:

-- Plan the additional costs – while many apps offer their basic functionality for free, some will require subscriptions.
+- Plan the additional costs – there are many free Shopify apps, but some require subscriptions to unlock advanced features.
 Small subscriptions to many apps will add up in the end.

 - Multifunctionality – if you decide to purchase an app, look for those offering more functions.
 We’ve just mentioned Grove, for example, an app that offers loyalty programs, customer reviews, and wishlists, and UpPromote, which allows creating a referral program, or creating a Shopify influencer marketing strategy with affiliates.

 - Don’t overdo it – don’t install an app that you don’t need, even for free.
 Every addition to your Shopify store should be functional; otherwise, it will consume resources and slow your page loading time, worsening the user experience and even negatively impacting your SEO.

 Which additional third-party apps would you recommend to anyone who is just starting out with their online Shopify store?

 It’s easy to get lost in the huge selection of apps in the Shopify App Store.
 Here are two of the best Shopify marketing apps:

 - “AVA Trust Badges, Sales Pop‑up” by AVADA – the customer is everything, so focus on what they need to see before making a purchase.
 This app has a wide array of social proof/trust features, but the favorite is the Sales Pop-up.